Living in love with God and each other…

 “And they devoted themselves to the apostles’ teaching and the fellowship, to the breaking of bread and the prayers.
 And awe came upon every soul, and many wonders and signs were being done through the apostles.
 And all who believed were together and had all things in common.
 And they were selling their possessions and belongings and distributing the proceeds to all, as any had need.
 And day by day, attending the temple together and breaking bread in their homes, they received their food with glad and generous hearts, praising God and having favor with all the people.
 And the Lord added to their number day by day those who were being saved.”
 Acts 2:42-47

-The Brighton Oratory is a Western (Latin Rite) Orthodox community made up of ordinary men and women committed to establishing and developing a Traditional Catholic Faith community modelled on the experience of the Apostles and the Early Church described in Acts 2:42-47.
+The Brighton Oratory is a western orthodox Latin Rite community, also known as Old Romans, made up of ordinary men and women committed to establishing and developing a Traditional Catholic Faith community modelled on the experience of the Apostles and the Early Church described in Acts 2:42-47.
 The Brighton Oratory is not a religious order but a network of localised prayer groups and communities of varying sizes numbering as few as two/three members to a fellowship of any size able to maintain a real sense of community among its members [Romans 14:19].

 The Brighton Oratory seeks to enable and encourage its members to live in love with God and neighbour in fulfilment of the Divine Command of Our Lord Jesus Christ: “‘You shall love the Lord your God with all your heart, and with all your soul, and with all your mind.’
 This is the great and foremost commandment.
 The second is like it: ‘You shall love your neighbour as yourself.’
 On these two commandments depend the whole Law and the Prophets.”
 [Matthew 22:34-40] The Oratory seeks to do this by endeavouring to become a “school of saints” by discerning, encouraging and developing the vocations of individual members [Ephesians 4:11-13] to serve God together and by instruction in the revelation of the Divine Caritas in Scripture and the Apostles’ teaching [John 15:1-11, 1 Corinthians 15:1-11, 2 Timothy 3:16 & Jude 1:3].